reduxjs/react-redux/docs/introduction/why-use-react-redux.md

 The process of subscribing to the store, checking for updated data, and triggering a re-render can be made more generic and reusable.  **A UI binding library like React-Redux handles the store interaction logic, so you don't have to write that code yourself.**

+> **Note**: For a deeper look at how React-Redux works internally and how it handles the store interaction for you, see **[Idiomatic Redux: The History and Implementation of React-Redux](https://blog.isquaredsoftware.com/2018/11/react-redux-history-implementation/)**.

 ## Reasons to Use React-Redux